When to plant Irises in Barton County, KS

 Barton County, Kansas is in USDA Hardiness Zone 6b.
 The average last spring frost is April 20 and first fall frost is October 16.

-Barton County County sits in USDA Zone 6b.
+Barton County sits in USDA Zone 6b.
 Irises grows reliably in zones 3a through 9b, so it's a good fit here.

-Can Irises grow in Barton County County's climate?
+Can Irises grow in Barton County's climate?

 Your Barton County Garden Planner — Free